NSW Labor

 Sally Quinnell

-Sally Quinnell - Candidate for Camden Sally Quinnell - Candidate for Camden
+Sally Quinnell - Member for Camden Sally Quinnell - Member for Camden

 Sally and her husband Damien moved to Camden 15 years ago and have raised their three children locally building deep connections with schools and clubs such as St Pauls Camden, St Gregorys College Gregory Hills, Cobbitty Scouts and Oran Park Cricket Club.